tomidelucca/px-ios/README.md

 ![Screenshot iOS](https://i.imgur.com/7nDmBpl.jpg)

-The MercadoPago iOS SDK make it easy to collect your users' credit card details inside your iOS app.
+MercadoPagoSDKV4 (PX-Payment Experience) make it easy to collect your users' credit card details inside your iOS app.
 By creating tokens, MercadoPago handles the bulk of PCI compliance by preventing sensitive card data from hitting your server.

 ## Installation

-There are two ways to add MercadoPago to your project:
+Add MercadoPagoSDKV4 to your project using CocoaPods.

 ### CocoaPods (iOS 9.0 or later)

 #### Step 1: Download CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C and Swift, which automates and simplifies the process of using 3rd-party libraries like MercadoPagoSDK in your projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C and Swift, which automates and simplifies the process of using 3rd-party libraries like MercadoPagoSDKV4 in your projects.

-CocoaPods is distributed as a ruby gem, and is installed by running the following commands in Terminal.app:
+CocoaPods is distributed as a ruby gem, and is installed by running the following commands in Terminal:

     $ sudo gem install cocoapods
     $ pod setup

 > Depending on your Ruby installation, you may not have to run as `sudo` to install the cocoapods gem.

-> :warning: MercadoPagoSDK requires cocoapods 1.0.0 or higher.
+> :warning: MercadoPagoSDKV4 requires cocoapods 1.4 or higher.
 With pod --version you can verify the current version you have installed.
-This framework was built with Swift 3.0 so you will need Xcode 8.0 or higer in order to use it.
-In case you need support for older Xcode versions just contact the development team creating an issue.
+This framework was built with Swift 4.0 so you will need Xcode 9 or higer in order to use it.

 #### Step 2: Create a Podfile